vmrakshe/Job_Portal_App---Insider-Job/README.md

-# 🧑‍💼 Full Stack Job Portal Website
+# 🧑‍💼 Full Stack Job Portal Website - Insider Jobs

 A fully functional **Job Listing and Job Searching platform** built with the **MERN stack** (MongoDB, Express, React, Node.js).
 This platform enables **job seekers** to search and apply for job openings and allows **recruiters** to manage job posts and applications.